rendyhd/readwise-bear-sync/README.md

-# readwise-bear-sync
+# Readwise Bear Sync
-Python scripts that syncs Readwise to Bear.
+A python script to sync Readwise to Bear.

+- [] Create initial load script
+- [] Create incremental update
+- [] Research how to turn into Daemon